Global axisymmetric solutions for Navier-Stokes equation with rotation uniformly in the inviscid limit: Introduction

 \subsection{Overview of the techniques and plan of the article}

 As can be inferred from the history of the problem and known results, the most subtle part in the proof is to prevent $\kap$ from shrinking the allowed size of initial data.
-The dissipation term $\kap\Delta$ is usually favorable for constructing global solutions, but comes with the price of limiting the threshold in terms of $\kap$.
-This forces us to forbid using the decay properties of the heat semi-group, and rely more on the dispersion given from the Coriolis term.
-As such, we inherit the frameworks and a number of techniques from the Euler-Coriolis case \cite{GPW}, where the authors exploited dispersive effect to great extent.
+The dissipation term $\kap\Delta u$ has always been used to construct global solutions, but comes with the price of limiting the threshold in terms of $\kap$.
+As such, we will rely less on the decay properties of the heat semi-group, but more on the dispersion $\Lambda$ given by the Coriolis term.(see Section 2 for the definition of $\Lambda$) To this end, we inherit the frameworks and a number of techniques from the Euler-Coriolis case \cite{GPW}, where the authors exploited dispersive effect to a great extent.
+In this sense, this paper lies in the stream of works in fluid dynamics, for example, \cite{DIPP, GMS12, GMS15, GIP, GPW, IP15, IP18, PW}, that incorporated spacetime resonance method of combining vector field and normal form methods \cite{Germain} to analyze nonlinear dispersive equations.

-Some changes are obviously necessary.
 Besides from the technical modifications, one notable difference between Euler-Coriolis and Navier-Stokes-Coriolis equations is the number of symmetries.
 Euler-Coriolis had two symmetries - scaling and rotation around $z$-axis - giving rise to $S$- and $\Omega$-vector fields respectively.
-However, NSC equation loses the scaling symmetry due to the introduction of the Laplacian term.
+However, Navier-Stokes-Coriolis equation loses the scaling symmetry due to the introduction of the Laplacian term.
 This is seemingly a big issue, as the role of $S$-vector field is crucial in \cite{GPW}.
-Having said that, due to the fact that the commutator between $S$ and the Laplacian gives `lower-order' operator, we will show in Section 4 that the commutator coming from the lack of scaling symmetry plays no harm.
+Having said that, using the fact that the commutator between $S$ and the Laplacian gives `lower-order' operator, we will show throughout the paper, for example in Section 4, how this lack of scaling symmetry can be managed.

 Another difference arises in the normal form.
-From integration by parts in time, there are two sources where normal form can be beneficial: discrepancies between $\Lambda(\cdot)$'s or between $\kap|\cdot|^2$'s.
+From integration by parts in time, there are two sources where normal form can be beneficial: discrepancies between $\Lambda(\zeta)$'s or between $\kap|\zeta|^2$'s, $\zeta \in \{\xi,\xi-\eta,\eta\}$.
 It's interesting to see that, due to the different nature of dispersion and dissipation, they never compete, but always help.
-It's exactly this fact that enables us to use only the differences between $\Lambda(\cdot)$'s to prevent $\kap$ from being used in the estimates, or even worse, appearing in denominators.
+It's exactly this fact that enables us to use only the differences between $\Lambda(\cdot)$'s to prevent $\kap$ from being used in the estimates.
 Hence, by modifying the normal form in a suitable way (see Corollary \ref{Cor-normalform} or the entire Section 5.2), we will be able to exploit the lack of spacetime resonance in a way that does not involve $\kap$. \\